Colorful Croatia’s Traditions: Easter Edition

 Local Istrian food and wine

-Don’t miss out on trying the Easter brunch across restaurants in Croatia offering traditional Easter dishes – ham baked in bread, spring onions, cheeses, horseradish and the unavoidable pinca – Easter sweet cheese desert cake.
+Don’t miss out on trying the Easter brunch across restaurants in Croatia offering traditional Easter dishes – ham baked in bread, spring onions, cheeses, horseradish and the unavoidable pinca – Easter sweet cheese dessert cake.

 Explore Valamar accommodation facilities along the coast of Croatia and pick your ideal destination for experiencing Easter in Croatia!